 As early as 2013, the Lenskold Group found that “63% of companies that are outgrowing their competitors use marketing automation.”
-Likewise, the Aberdeen Group discovered that companies that use marketing automation see 53% higher conversion rates and 3.1% higher annualized revenue growth rate than non-users.
+Likewise, the Uberflip has an infographic showing that companies that use marketing automation see 53% higher conversion rates and 3.1% higher annualized revenue growth rate than non-users.

 Because, in the words of Shayla Price: